 - More heavily discounted: Has been around for much longer (launched in February 2012).

-If the count of relative strengths (bullet points above) is taken as a measure, the D750 is the clear winner of the match-up (9 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D750 is the clear winner of the match-up (11 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons